Nobleezenwa/candle-wizard/README.md

 ### Condinum

-This class converts candle recognition markups into python objects to facilitate processing This comes in handy when trying to describe custom candlestick patterns.
+This class converts candle recognition markups into python objects to facilitate processing.
+This comes in handy when trying to describe custom candlestick patterns.
 It is a helper class for the CandleWizard class.
 Operators for initialization argument include: